Siege of Užice (1805): History

 The large army under the command of Jakov gathered outside Valjevo and went for Užice, where the citizens learnt of their movements.
 Užice sent 30 of their yerli (respected native Muslims) that met with Jakov in the Crnokosa mountain to deter him from attacking "the imperial city and sons".
 Jakov replied that he had no intention in attacking the Ottoman Empire nor its subjects, but was to destroy the renegade Dahije and their followers, and if Užice wished to live in peace it would need to surrender them and he would leave with his army.
 The yerli, although without any mandate in the negotiation, still said that they wouldn't give up their fellow Muslims to Christians as it was against their religion.
 Jakov bid them farewell, saying "return to where you came from and tell Omer and Bego and all Užice Turks what you heard and saw here, and I with the army will be behind you".

 After the yerli left, Jakov hurried for Užice and set up siege points around the city.
-Milić Kedić and archimandrite Melentije Stevanović camped with Soko Serbs on the western side of Ponikve, Jakov Nenadović on the north on Tatinac and Krčagovo to Kruščica, Milan and Miloš Obrenović on the eastern side by the Đetinja river, and archpriest Milutin Ilić in the south on the Zabučje hill.
+The buljubaša (captain) Milić Kedić and archimandrite Melentije Stevanović camped with Soko Serbs on the western side of Ponikve, Jakov Nenadović on the north on Tatinac and Krčagovo to Kruščica, Milan and Miloš Obrenović on the eastern side by the Đetinja river, and archpriest Milutin Ilić in the south on the Zabučje hill.
 Two cannons were set up on Kruščica, operated by archpriest Matija Nenadović, which also used incendiary ammunition.
 These cannons had been used at Karanovac.
 Jakov had cannons on Tatinac as well.
 Kedić reported to Jakov.

 The Užice Turks surrounded the city with ambuscades and earth- and stone barriers armed with muskets.
 The Serb citizens, as well as villagers from the surroundings, were imprisoned by the Turks in some buildings as to not risk them aiding the Serb attack.